CombiRWTH/StaffScheduling/docs/user-view/configuration/index.md

 - **Forbidden Days and Shifts**: Configure specific days or shifts when certain employees are not allowed to work [here](/user-view/configuration/forbidden-days).

 - **Rounds Permission**: Set up which employees need to be available for early weekday rounds (*german: Visiten*) [here](/user-view/configuration/rounds-permission).
-Our application ensures at least one of these employees is assigned an early shift.
+Our application ensures at least one of these employees is assigned to an early shift.

 - **Minimum Number of Staff**: Define the minimal number of staff required per type ("Hilfskraft", "Fachkraft" or "Azubi") for each day of the week and shift [here](/user-view/configuration/minimal-staff).